gomoore/imcsdk/README.rst

-Python SDK for Cisco IMC
+Python SDK for Cisco IMC - Forked for CNDP
 ========================

 -  Apache License, Version 2.0 (the "License")